Istanbul Shopping Guide: 16 Turkish Items To Bring Home

 The traditional national drink of Turkey, this anise-flavored spirit is also known as Lion’s Milk.
 It can be drunk straight, but is usually taken with ice and water which turns the clear liquid milky white.
 It is frequently consumed with fish and seafood meals.
 The much loved Turkish leader, Kemal Ataturk, was known for his fondness of raki and, apparently, loved to debate with his friends and advisers over raki late at night.
 The most popular brand of Turkish raki is Yeni Raki.

 You can buy it at any liquor or grocery store in Istanbul for about 40TL per bottle (70cl), but it is probably cheaper to pick one up at Duty Free at the airport when leaving the country.
 Still, if you want to buy it at a grocery store in Istanbul, Migros is the best option.
 This high-end grocery chain has 173 stores in Istanbul alone.
 There is a small Migros located one block north of the Galata Tower and a larger one inside the MetroCity shopping centre in Levent on the subway line from Taksim.
-They are open 7 days a week from 10am to 10pm and their website (available only in Turkish) is www.migros.com.tr.
+Their website (available only in Turkish) is www.migros.com.tr.

 Where to find it: